- Teaches students:

 - August 2011

 I have been providing private instruction for beginner to advanced trombone, bass trombone, and music theory students for 8 years.
 My goal is to create a comfortable atmosphere in which my students can freely express themselves through the music they play.
 I keep my students mentally engaged by asking them questions that are intended to guide them toward creating a clear, personal interpretation of their music.
-This gives the student a sense of artistic authority and ownership over their playing and creates more enjoyment in daily practicing and playing.
-I view listening to music frequently (whether it is a live concert or a recording, which I view as an essential key to swift musical growth, and I encourage my students to actively engage with various recordings to develop their personal understanding of what great musicians do, how/why they make their musical choices, and what the student would like to mimic (if anything) from that particular musician.
+This gives the student a sense of artistic authority and ownership over their playing and creates more meaning and enjoyment in their daily practicing and playing.
+I view listening to music frequently (whether it is a live concert or a recording) as an essential key to swift musical growth, and I encourage my students to actively engage with various recordings to develop their personal understanding of what great musicians do, how/why they make their musical choices, and what the student would like to mimic (if anything) from that particular musician.

 I attended Northwestern University for my undergraduate degree in trombone performance.
 I studied with a world class trombone faculty consisting of Michael Mulcahy, Timothy Higgins, Douglas Wright, Randall Hawes, Pete Ellefson, and Christopher Davis.
 Studying with multiple professors afforded me a richer knowledge of how to keep improving in my playing.
 I also learned a lot from going to hear live music at the Chicago Symphony and Chicago Lyric Opera.
 Hearing top tier orchestras week after week ingrained the sounds I wanted to make into my head.
 My approach to trombone is along the lines of the great brass pedagogue Arnold Jacobs- focusing on Wind and Song.
 His teachings of the simplicity and efficiency of airflow, combined with the clearest mental musical ideas possible really resonate with me as I play the trombone.
 I hope to pass my knowledge and lifelong passion for music on to all of my students.+ Read More